How to Create an Interior Concept That Transforms the Space

 Workspace Optimization |

-For a business space, the analysis focuses on operational efficiency: how many employees work simultaneously, what equipment requires sockets and ventilation, where customers are received.
-For residential, the priority shifts to daily family routines, storage habits, and privacy needs.
+For a business space, the analysis focuses on operational efficiency: how many employees work simultaneously, what equipment requires outlets and ventilation, where clients are received.
+For residential, the priority shifts to the family's daily routines, storage habits, and privacy needs.

-"A well analyzed space before design saves on average 20-30% of the total project costs, eliminating subsequent changes."
+"A space well analyzed before design saves on average 20-30% of total project costs, eliminating later modifications."

-Understandinginterior design concepttechnically differentiates between a project that looks good in renderings and one that works perfectly in reality.
+Understanding theinterior design concept at a technical level makes the difference between a project that looks good in renderings and one that works perfectly in reality.

-Once you have a solid foundation about space and needs, follow the visual concept stage.
-This is the part that many confuse with the whole process, but it's just a chapter, not the whole book.
+Once you have a solid foundation about the space and needs, the visual concept stage follows.
+This is the part many confuse with the entire process, but it represents only one chapter, not the whole book.

-The visual concept usesmoodboards, color palettes adapted to the psychology of colors, warm shades for interaction and cold for focus, combinations of sustainable textures and materials.
+The visual concept uses mood boards, color palettes adapted to color psychology, warm tones for interaction and cool tones for focus, combinations of textures and sustainable materials.
 Every visual choice must serve a purpose, not just look good.

-- Filtering and consistency:Removes anything that doesn't match the original analysis.
+- Filtering and Coherence: Eliminate anything that doesn't match the initial analysis.
 If you have a small space with limited light, a dark and dramatic concept won't work.

 |